-Companies commonly rely on applications that run solely on Windows.
-For businesses with a combination of Apple Mac and Windows desktops, there exist two basic alternatives for running Windows-dependent software on macOS or OS X: an external connection to a physical Windows computer or local simulation of a Microsoft Windows operating system on a Mac OS X desktop.
-Microsoft's Remote Desktop Connection Client for Apple Mac enables you to attach a Mac to a remote Microsoft Windows-based PC to use Microsoft Windows software and access network resources.
-Microsoft's Remote Desktop Connection for Mac is a component of Office for Mac and offers major improvements over previous releases.
-Virtual PC for Apple Mac emulates Microsoft Windows on an Apple Mac computer so you are able to run Microsoft Windows applications locally.
-Microsoft's Virtual PC for Mac was included in advanced versions of Microsoft Office 2004 for Mac but is not offered in the latest versions of Office for Mac.
+Organizations often rely on software applications designed to run solely on Microsoft Windows.
+For businesses that have a combination of Apple Mac and Windows computers, there exist two popular solutions for running Windows-dependent applications on macOS or OS X: an external connection to a physical Windows computer or local emulation of a Windows operating system on a Mac computer.
+Microsoft's Remote Desktop Connection Client for Mac allows you to connect a Mac to a networked Microsoft Windows-based PC to run Windows applications and access network resources.
+Microsoft's Remote Desktop Connection Client for Apple Mac is a component of Microsoft Office for Mac and offers major improvements over older versions.
+Virtual PC for Apple Mac emulates Windows on an Apple Mac system so that you can use Microsoft Windows programs locally.
+Virtual PC for Mac was available in advanced editions of Office 2004 for Apple Mac but is not included in the current releases of Office for Mac.
 VMware Fusion allows you to run Windows as well as most other operating systems on a Mac.

-Microsoft's Remote Desktop Connection Client for Mac
+Microsoft's Remote Desktop Connection for Apple Mac

-Microsoft's Virtual PC for Apple Mac
+Microsoft's Virtual PC for Mac

-Progent's Help for UNIX-based Systems
+Progent's Consulting Services for UNIX Systems

 macOS and OS X ,